 Acoustic and electro-acoustic spectrometer Particle size distribution and zeta potential in concentrated dispersions and emulsions.

-When used in conjunction, acoustic and electro-acoustic techniques have significant advantages for characterizing particle size distribution and zeta potential.
-As such, an optimum ultrasound based technique should combine both acoustic and electro-acoustic spectroscopy together in one instrument.
+Acoustic and electro-acoustic techniques have significant advantages for characterizing particle size distribution and zeta potential when used in conjunction.
+As such, an optimum technique based on ultrasound should combine both acoustic and electro-acoustic spectroscopy together in one instrument.
 The Acoustic & Electro-acoustic Spectrometer DT-1202 is such an instrument.

-The measuring chamber of DT-1202 contains the both acoustic and electro-acoustic sensors.
-As a result this instrument is capable of measuring an attenuation spectra see acoustic theory for particle size, as well as Colloid Vibration Current (see electro- acoustic theory for zeta potential.
+The measuring chamber of DT-1202 contains both acoustic and electro-acoustic sensors.
+As a result, this instrument is capable of measuring ultrasound attenuation spectra for particle sizing.
+It measures Colloid Vibration Current as well for zeta potential.
 This instrument can perform acoustic and electro-acoustic measurements separately and independently.
-At the same time, the interpretation software is quite different for the individual spectrometers, yet provides links between acoustics and electro-acoustics for improved characterization.
+At the same time, the interpretation software is quite different for the individual spectrometers.
+However, it provides links between both measurements for improved characterization.

-For instance, calculation of zeta potential from CVI requires information about particle size distribution, acoustic impedance and sound attenuation.
-These parameters can be extracted from the acoustic attenuation spectra when acoustic and electro-acoustic spectrometers are combined together.
-The acoustic spectrometer provides, in this case, the required information about particle size and acoustic properties of the system.
-This correction is implemented into the DT-1202 software.
-This software contains also 3 different ways of estimating weight fraction of solids in concentrated sample: 1) from attenuation spectra together with PSD; 2) from attenuation spectra for known a’priori PSD; 3) from the measured sound speed.
+For instance, calculation of zeta potential from CVI requires information about particle size distribution.
+These parameters can be extracted from the acoustic measurement when acoustic and electro-acoustic spectrometers are combined together.
+The acoustic spectrometer provides, in this case, the required information about particle size.
+DT 1202 software implements this correction.

-The DT-1202 can be supplemented with a set of Options which substantially extend this instrument’s capabilities.
-For instance, it can be supplied with 2 burettes for titration, capable of measuring zeta potential and particle size at different pH, surfactant concentration, and ionic strength.
+The DT-1202 has a set of Options, which substantially extends this instrument’s capabilities.
+For instance, it can be supplied with 2 burettes for titration.
+This allows measuring zeta potential and particle size at different pH, surfactant concentration, and ionic strength.
 Aqueous and non-aqueous conductivity measurements are also optional.
 Non-aqueous conductivity is especially important for characterizing zeta potential in non-polar liquids.
 The Rheological option is suitable for characterizing longitudinal rheological properties, such as compressibility and bulk viscosity.
-Porous materials Option extends zeta potential capability for these type of samples.
+Porous materials Option extends zeta potential capability for these types of samples.
 This option includes also measurement of porosity with high frequency aqueous conductivity probe.

 The DT-1202 has a very flexible sample handling system that we have developed while dealing with complex concentrated systems for over 15 years.
-This flexibility has been achieved with a set of standard (included) and optional (purchased) Accessories.
-For instance, in the case of a stable system, sample volume for zeta potential measurements can be as little as 0.1 ml, and for particle size measurement – 10 ml.
+This flexibility has been achieved with a set of standard and optional Accessories.
+For instance, in the case of a stable system, minimum sample volume for zeta potential is 0.1 ml, and for particle size measurement – 15 ml.

-There are about 50 papers published by users of the DT-1200, 1201 and 1202 models during last decade.
-These papers present applications of this instrument for characterizing particle size and zeta potential in a variety of complex systems, and are organized in several groups in the section Applications.
-Our own studies of particle size distributions and zeta potential with this instrument are given in the section Newsletters.
+There are more than 100 papers published by users of the DT-1200, 1201 and 1202 models during last 3 decades.
+These papers present applications of this instrument for characterizing particle size and zeta potential in a variety of complex systems.
+Section Application presents them organized in several groups.
+Section Newsletters presents our own studies of the particle size distributions and zeta potential with this instrument.

 There are 5 US patents that describe several novel and patented aspects of this instrument: